 ABOUT THIS IMAGE

 File #: 622-C3

 I visited the woman in this photograph.
-Her husband was a notable photographic historian.
+Her husband was Beaumont Newhall, the notable photographic historian.
 They lived in Sante Fe, New Mexico where I had been invited to give a talk on The Higher Potentials of Television.
 While there, I had a chance to present a portfolio of my photographs.

 On our walk up the hill from their house, a modern structure with mostly glass walls to take advantage of the mountainous landscape, we came upon this old kiva.
 I asked my friend to pose for the camera and it was as simple as that.
 At the time, from where I stood, what was important to me photographically was the relationship between the woman and the kiva.
 From where I stand at the moment, I am more aware of the significance of my point of view.